notfed/saltunnel/saltunnel/README.md

 # Overview

-This project builds the saltunnel-client and saltunnel-server programs, whic are used in conjunction to establish a cryptographically secure, difficult-to-censor, TCP tunnel using symmetric key cryptography.
-This allows one to augment a normally-insecure TCP session with state-of-the-art security, with minimal hassle and minimal impact on performance.
+`saltunnel` is a cryptographically secure, difficult-to-censor, TCP tunnel.
+It allows one to augment a normally-insecure TCP session with state-of-the-art security, with minimal hassle and minimal impact on performance.

+For more information, see [https://identity.pub/saltunnel|https://identity.pub/saltunnel].

 # Installation